collegeman/isa-multiplication/README.md

 # isa-multiplication

-> Practice your multiplication, my daughter.

-I made this mini-app for my kid, to help her practice her multiplication facts.
+> I made this mini-app for my kid, to help her practice her multiplication facts.
 I make other stuff, [too](https://github.com/collegeman).

+## License

+It's all MIT, except for the sound effects that were obviously stolen from Super Mario World.

-# How to make changes
+## How to make changes

-## Build Setup
+### Build Setup

 ``` bash
 # clone the project